meiti-x/Dashlib.css/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/twbs/bootstrap/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/mahdi-momeni/Dashlib.css/issues/new).
+Thanks! 🙏

 ## Contributing